An elementary approach to rigorous approximation of invariant measures: Estimation with norm and Ulam method

 \section{Estimation with $L^{1}$ norm and Ulam method}

-We now apply the above general result, to the approximation of invariant measures of dynamical systems of to small errors in the $L^1$ norm.
+We now give an example of application of the above general result to the approximation of invariant measures of dynamical systems of to small errors in the $L^1$ norm with the Ulam method, entering in more details for this case.
 Let us briefly recall the basic notions.
 Let us suppose now that $X$ is a manifold with boundary.
-Let us describe better the \emph{Ulam Discretization} method.
-In this method the space $X$ is discretized by a partition $I_{\delta }$ (with $k$ elements) and the system is approximated by a (finite state) Markov Chain with transition probabilities
+In the \emph{Ulam Discretization} method the space $X$ is discretized by a partition $I_{\delta }$ (with $k$ elements) and the system is approximated by a (finite state) Markov Chain with transition probabilities

 (where $m$ is the normalized Lebesgue measure on $X$) and defining a corresponding finite-dimensional operator $L_{\delta }$ ($L_{\delta }$ depend on the whole chosen partition but simplifying we will indicate it with a parameter $\delta $ related to the size of the elements of the partition) we remark that in this way, to $L_{\delta }$ corresponds a matrix $P_{k}=(P_{ij})$ .